 The lectures for this course will be pre-recorded.

-They will be released on the Course Materials page on Sunday of each week.
+They will be released on the Course Materials page at the beginning of each week.

 Databases lie at the heart of modern commercial application development.
 Their use extends beyond this to many applications and environments where large amounts of data are be stored for efficient update and retrieval.
 Their principles and fundamental techniques are being extended today to the Web and to novel kinds of data, like XML.